patfiaux/RELICS/README.md

 ```

 ### 2. Setting up the analysis specification file.
-### Option 1: Modify the given template (Type_3_analysis_specs.txt)
+### Option 1: Modify the given template in the 'Example_data' folder (Type_3_analysis_specs.txt)
-### Option 2: Set the flags within `R` and then write them to the specs file prior to analysis
+### Option 2: Set the flags within `R` and then write them to the specification file prior to analysis
-Below is an example on how to sep up the flags for the example file
+Below is an example on how to sep up the flags for the example file along with their meaning.

 Flags are set up in a list format